25pinjo15/projet01/readme.md

-﻿# Shawinigan cegep exercise repositary
+﻿# Shawinigan cegep C# exercise repositary

-This is my repositary for all the exercise and everything we make
+This is my repositary for all the exercise and everything we make related to C# and Rider IDE

 ## Can I use this ?